amandamfielding/hungry-sharks/README.md

 This project will be implemented with the following technologies:

 - JavaScript and `jquery` for game logic,
-- `Easel.js` with `HTML5 Canvas` for DOM manipulation and rendering,
+- `HTML5 Canvas` for DOM manipulation and rendering,
 - Webpack to bundle and serve up the scripts.

 In addition to the webpack entry file, this project will have the following scripts: